 Pros of a Balance Transfer

-You can take advantage of a lower credit card interest rate, which is especially beneficial if you currently have a high interest rate on the credit card balance you're considering moving.
-Transferring a balance to a credit card with a lower interest rate will give you a chance to make a bigger dent in your credit card balance.
+You can take advantage of a lower credit card interest rate.
+The lower rate is especially beneficial if you currently have a high interest rate on your existing credit card balance.
 Since you'll have a lower interest rate and possibly no finances charges, more of your monthly payment will go toward reducing your credit card balance, instead of towards interest.
-You may even be able to pay off your balance completely by the time the promotional period ends.
+With a long promotional period and high monthly payment, you may even be able to pay off your balance completely by the time the promotional period ends.

 You can move your balance to a credit card with better terms.
 If your current credit card has bad terms – high fees or a short grace period, for example – you can move your balance to a better credit card and close out your old credit card account for good.
 The new credit card may even offer credit card rewards on your new purchases.

 You can consolidate your credit card debt, leaving yourself with fewer credit card payments to make each month.
 Moving multiple credit card balances to a single credit card (given it has a high enough credit limit) can eliminate the hassle of making multiple credit card payments to several different credit cards.
 It’s easier to pay off one credit card balance than it is to pay off several.

 Cons of a Balance Transfer

-You could end up with a higher interest rate if you don't qualify for a promotional interest rate.
-Not everyone qualifies for the promotional interest rate.
+You could end up with a higher interest rate if you don't qualify for a promotional interest rate because your credit score, income, or existing debt.
 You typically must have an excellent credit score to get a low interest rate balance transfer offer.
 Otherwise, you’ll only qualify for the regular, aka higher, balance transfer interest rate.